Membership vs Subscription: Which Keeps You Paid

 How Do You Run a Membership on Telegram?

-Telegram is built for the membership model.
-Private channels and groups are gated spaces where only approved members can see content and participate.
-The platform handles the community infrastructure – chat, media, polls, voice chats – and you just need access enforcement.
+Telegram is the best platform for the membership model because private channels and groups are gated spaces where only approved members can see content and participate.
+The community infrastructure — chat, media, polls, voice chats — is built in.
+All you need is access enforcement.

 Here is the setup: